Skip to main content

 progress_bar_desc: Optional[str] = None,

-additional_postprocessing_runnable: Runnable = None,
+additional_postprocessing_runnable: Optional[Runnable] = None,

-tools: Optional[List[Callable]] = None,
+tools: Optional[list[Callable]] = None,

 force_tool_calling: bool = False,